apache/directory-kerby/docs/1.0.0-RC2-APIs/kerby-asn1.md

     }
 }
 ```
-### ASN1 dumping tool
+### Asn1 API and parsing/dumping facilities
 * ASN1 dumping tool to help analyze ASN1 encoding stream or packet.
 It can be used to exercise the framework with all kinds of testing binary inputs.
-* The shortcut API for ASN1 encoding, decoding and dumping in Asn1.java
+* The shortcut API for ASN1 parser, encoding, decoding.

 ### Notes
-* 90% tests coverage for DER encoding
+* Extensive tests coverage for BER & DER encoding and decoding
-* For BER & CER encoding, to be fully supported
-* No extra dependency
+* Fully self-contained, no extra dependency

 ### License
 Apache V2 License